Interested in applying? Please complete all 4 steps

 Students who live in Berks County and attend parochial or private schools or are home-schooled are also welcome to attend BCTC.
 These students need to contact the superintendent’s office of the school district in which they reside to obtain enrollment procedures.
 With authorization from their Cyber or Charter School, high school students who attend these schools may apply to BCTC.
 Those students should contact the Business Manager 610-374-4073 at BCTC to start that process.

-Because there are a limited number of openings each year, students should have their application on file at a BCTC campus by December 15th to be considered for our first-round selection process for the following school year.
-Applications after December 15th will be considered based on space available.
+Because there are a limited number of openings each year, students should have their application on file at a BCTC campus by mid-December to be considered for our first-round selection process for the following school year.
+Sending Districts may have various/earlier due dates to allow for processing.
+Please see your district counselors for their deadline.
+Applications received after first-round scheduling will be considered based on space availability.

 Tuition-free public education is provided to high school students through the tax support of citizens and businesses from each of the 16 Berks County school districts.
 Adult students are required to pay tuition based on an annually approved tuition rate.
 Students are required to purchase uniforms, books/workbooks, tools, and personal protective equipment, and may be required to pay for certification testing fees and college dual enrollment courses.
 Please see the individual program pages for an approximate breakdown of these costs for each program